A lot or a little?

-Parents need to know that Extremely Loud and Incredibly Close is based on the novel by Jonathan Safran Foer about an 11-year-old with Asperger's syndrome (or something very similar to it) who loses his father in the Sept.
+Parents need to know that Extremely Loud and Incredibly Close is based on the novel by Jonathan Safran Foer about an 11-year-old who is likely on the autism spectrum who loses his father in the Sept.
 11 attacks -- and how he copes with the loss a year later.
 Some scenes include graphic 9/11 imagery and news clips and may be too intense for young children.
 (If you watch with your teens, it's a good idea to have a conversation about 9/11 beforehand.)
 There's also some swearing (including "f--k") and drinking.
 Although the film centers around loss and tragedy, many adult characters are strong role models, and there's a message about learning to accept the answers that life gives you.

 - Parents say

 - Kids say

 A year after losing his father on 9/11, 11-year-old Oskar Schell (Thomas Horn) longs for an answer to make sense of a world rendered fearsome and confusing.
 His mother (Sandra Bullock) is tormented with grief.
 His grandmother (Zoe Caldwell), who indulges him and his late-night walkie-talkie check-ins, can't make it all better.
 But one day as Oskar snoops in his father's closet, left intact by his mother, he topples a blue vase in which a small envelope marked with the word "Black" hides.
 In it is a key, and Oskar -- who enjoyed many adventures concocted by his inventive father when he was alive -- is convinced it's literally the key to his questions about "the worst day" (aka 9/11).
 But first, Oskar must find which person named Black owns the key so that he can find out what it opens.
 Could the sad woman in Fort Greene (Viola Davis) be that person?
 Will the strange old man who won't speak and who just rented a room in his grandmother's apartment help him?